Fees

 Cost for making a Will or Enduring Power (Attorney, Guardianship)

-After an initial free 45 minute interview, we’ll provide you with a no-obligation quote.
+At your initial interview we will provide you with a quote.
 Even if you’ve started doing it yourself and then realise you need some advice, come and see us to see if we can help.

 The cost for making a Will or Enduring Power includes;